Dellow

-Dellow is a make of car which was produced in a factory owned by Delsons (who produced nuts and bolts) at Alvechurch, just south of Birmingham, England between 1949 and 1956.
+Dellow was a make of car produced in Alvechurch, Worcestershire, England between 1949 and 1956.

 Dellow Motors Ltd was started by Ken Delingpole and Ron Lowe to produce road-going sports cars for the enthusiast to use in trials, rallies and hill-climbs.
+The cars were produced in the Delson & Co. fastener factory.

-A small number of very early cars used Austin 7 chassis as per Ron Lowe's special, FUY 374 (Current owner Mr Ken Millard - Wolverhampton).
-The other prototypes included OP 3835 owned by Earl "Mick" Heighway, HAB 245 (Eric Penn) CAB 282 (Lewis Tracey) and EDE 384 (Merrick).
+History

-From 1950, with scrap Austin 7's in short supply, an 1172cc Ford 10 engine was utilised in an A-frame chassis with a very light tubular steel framework welded to the chassis and panelled in aluminium, early cars having no doors.
+A small number of very early cars used Austin 7 chassis as per Ron Lowe's special, FUY 374.
+The other prototypes included OP 3835, HAB 245, CAB 282, and EDE 384.

+From 1950, with scrap Austin 7s in short supply, an 1172 cc Ford 10 engine was utilised in an A-frame chassis with a very light tubular steel framework welded to the chassis and panelled in aluminium, early cars having no doors.
 The main chassis frame was made from Government-surplus chrome-molybdenum rocket tubes from WW2, these rockets being RP-3 (Rocket Projectile 3 inch) types as used by Hawker Typhoon and Bristol Beaufighter aircraft.
 Brakes were standard Ford cable/rod operated drums all round.

-The tubular A-frame design [supposedly inspired by the pre-war BMW328 chassis] achieved light weight and had a rearward weight bias for trials.
+The tubular A-frame design, supposedly inspired by the pre-war BMW 328, achieved light weight and had a rearward weight bias for trials.
 Many sporting awards were won by drivers of Dellow cars in the early 1950s, not only in trials but also in other events such as driving tests and hillclimbs.
-Dellows also took overall honours in the MCC organised Daily Express National Rally and the Circuit of Ireland Rally.
+Dellows also took overall honours in the MCC-organised Daily Express National Rally and the Circuit of Ireland Rally.

-Dellow drivers often shone in other forms of motor sport, Tony Marsh from Kinver went on to become RAC Hill Climb Champion on no less than 6 occasions.
-Peter Collins from Kidderminster, later drove for HWM, BRM and Vanwall, then for Ferrari.
+Some Dellow drivers went on to have successful careers in other forms of motor sport.
+Tony Marsh, from Kinver, went on to become RAC Hill Climb Champion on no less than 6 occasions.
+Peter Collins, from Kidderminster, later drove for Hersham and Walton, British Racing Motors, Vanwall, and Ferrari.